Larrybin/saas_template/docs/architecture-overview.md

    - Logs a “starting” entry with the jobRunId.
    - Calls `distributeCreditsToAllUsers()` from `src/credits/distribute.ts`.
    - Logs a “finished” entry with `{ jobRunId, usersCount, processedCount, errorCount }`.
-   - Returns `{ usersCount, processedCount, errorCount }` to the caller.
+   - Returns `{ usersCount, processedCount, errorCount }` to the caller; unexpected errors surface as `ErrorCodes.CreditsDistributionFailed`.

 3. **Credits distribution domain**: `src/credits/distribute.ts`
    - Orchestrates the core distribution logic: